-We really love when we get a day at sea on a Disney Dream Cruise, and it’s even better when you get two days at sea.
+We really love when we get a day at sea on the Disney Dream ship, and it’s even better when you get two days at sea.

 This ship has so much for your family to do that you will NEVER get bored!

-Do you Disney Dream tips on what to do on a day at sea?
+Do you Disney Dream ship tips for what to do on a day at sea?